Courseiva

 Set the web server security group inbound rule to allow traffic from the ALB's security group.

-Option B is correct because referencing the ALB's security group as the source allows only traffic from the ALB.
-Option A is wrong because allowing all traffic from the VPC CIDR is too broad.
-Option C is wrong because allowing all traffic from the public subnet is still broad.
-Option D is wrong because allowing from 0.0.0.0/0 allows all inbound traffic.
+Referencing the ALB's security group as the source allows only traffic from instances or resources associated with that security group, strictly limiting access to the web servers.
+This follows the principle of least privilege.
+Option B is wrong because allowing traffic from the public subnet CIDR is too broad and would permit any instance in that subnet, not just the ALB.
+Option C is wrong because allowing traffic from the VPC CIDR permits any resource in the VPC, which is overly permissive.
+Option D is wrong because allowing traffic from 0.0.0.0/0 exposes the web servers to the internet.

 Answer analysis